Feeling stuck is a common feeling for young adults.

 Daily at Skyterra Young Adult, we work with overwhelmed men and women, ages 18-28.
 Most young adults who enroll in our program are feeling stuck in some area of their life.

 One of our program’s main goals is to disconnect our guests from the outside world and reconnect them with themselves.
-Part of our group therapy curriculum focuses on identifying and strengthening each student’s personal goals and values.
+Part of our group therapy curriculum focuses on identifying and strengthening each guest’s personal goals and values.
 That way they can take small, actionable steps each day to move toward the life they want to live.

 We want to share one simple change that our clinical team uses in therapy groups and individual sessions that can help you become unstuck.
 We know being stuck can be a hard place to be and we want to offer you some immediate relief.